KhiopsML/khiops-doc/docs/setup/nocode.md

 !!! info "For users on Khiops versions prior to 10.1, the license support is available via [khiops.tech.orange][khiopslegacy]"

 [khiopslegacy]: https://khiops.tech.orange

+## What You Should Know

+You can consult the limitations or known problems corresponding to your operating system:

+=== "Users on :material-microsoft-windows: Windows"
+    !!! warning
+        The Khiops installer relies on embedded installers for Java and MPI.
+Windows Defender or any other antivirus software may remove excutable files (.exe, .jar) during installation.
+In this case, **you should add exceptions to your antivirus or disable it during installation.**
+    !!! warning
+        The java installer results in a system reboot on some systems (eg. on Windows Server 2008)

 ## Screenshots